Hooolm/auto-towers/Brainstorm.md

   - *Delay*: Amount of ticks before respawning.
 (Default: 1)
   - *Times*: Amount of times the unit can respawn.
 (Default: 1)
   - *Placement*: A respawn might specify another location than death.
 (Default: death location)

+### Further ideas:
+Mana, energy?
+Types: conditions on types, efficiency against other unit types

+## Shop/currency questions:
+- How do you do get currency for your shop, only one currency?
+- What type of things can you buy?
+  - Towers
+  - Spells for augmenting towers
+  - Spells for augmenting monsters in the map
+    Spells for affecting other players
+- Can you save things bought between rounds, in "your hand"?
+- How do you build your board?
+  - Can you move your towers around without cost?

+## Game modes ideas

+### PvP
+One combat, everything resets after each battle.
+You can affect each others monsters and towers aswell as your own towers.
+- 1v1
+- XvX (Like hearthstone battlegrounds, compete untill you are last man standing)

+### PvE
+Minimum crangle: Outside of a battle you have access to another shop where you can modify overall properties "talents" and affect the maps your are playing.
+Even more crangle: You have character with classes and talents.

+Endlessmode: Monsters will keep spawning in respect to your map modifications, for ever.
+Dungeons: Monsters will keep spawning in respect to your map modifications, for x amount of rounds.